Galileo88/Galileos-Planet-Pack/README.md

 * Custom loading screen!

-* Various other new bells and whistles.
+* Other little new bells and whistles.

 **Known Issues**